IMMA Residency Programme > In Residence

 Shiel has had solo exhibitions at The Oonagh Young Gallery, Dublin; The Model, Sligo; Temple Bar Gallery and Studios; Kulturbunker, Frankfurt; The Galway Arts Centre; Centre Culturel Irlandais, Paris; The Butler Gallery, Kilkenny among others.
 Recipient of the Arts Council's Project Award, she has recently completed the 2014 Art & Law Program at Fordham Law School while participating on the International Studio & Curatorial Program (ISCP), in New York.
 Shiel's practice is represented by the Kevin Kavanagh Gallery, Dublin.

-Welch was recently awarded CCA (Derry) annual commission, Production Ireland, a Bursary from the Arts Council of Ireland (2012) as well as a residency at the Banff Centre, Canada in 2010.
-His work has been featured in numberous exhibitions, most recently Two Exercises in Awareness and Observation - Dublin City Gallery - The Hugh Lane; If What They Say Is True - CCA Derry; Screening Room: Dublin, Kolnischer Kunstverin, Cologne, Germany; Amikejo Museo de Arte Contemporaneo de Castilla y Leon (MUSAC), Leon, Spain (2012); Clifford Irving Show, Objectif Exhibitions curated by Raimundas Malasauskas, Antwerp; A Whole New Ball Game, Banff Centre (2010); and Non-knowledge, Project Arts Centre, Dublin (2008).
+Lee Welch is a graduate of the MFA programme at the Piet Zwart Institute, Rotterdam.
+He has been previously awarded the CCA Derry annual commission, Production CCA, a bursary from the Arts Council of Ireland and a residency at the Banff Centre, Canada.
+Notable exhibitions include Two Exercises in Awareness and Observation, Dublin City Gallery – The Hugh Lane; If What They Say Is True, CCA Derry; Amikejo, MUSAC - Museo de Arte Contemporáneo de Castilla y León, Spain and Clifford Irving Show, Objectif Exhibitions curated by Rajmundas Malsauskas, Antwerp.

 |Back to IMMA site|